davidthings/jebrish/README.md

 Other devices

-- confirm the other devices in the family work
+- confirm the other devices in the family work - X55!

 Make a clear statement about the need to remove the built-in SPL on any eMMC's present.

 Documentation improvements

 - enumerate the most likely build requirements for BuildRoot.
+- link the config README's to the main one
+- refactor some of the "minimal" doc into the relevant readme

 Possible future new variations:

-**min-display** - minimal build with Weston-based display
+**minxgraphics** - minimal extension to `mingraphics` that also has Xwayland (And hence glxgears!)

 BuildRoot updates and bug fixes should be brought into this fork as they appear and can be tested.